kundi/nw-api-docs/docs/urls/index.md

 # URLs

 URLs represent a site or domain for which a set of keywords are being tracked.
-URLs can also contain backlinks, and are used to perform site audits on.
 Althought these two last functionalities have their own endpoint, but their specific settings are configured with the URL endpoint.